pingidentity/terraform-provider-identitycloud/README.md

 # PingOne Advanced Identity Cloud Terraform Provider
-The PingOne Advanced Identity Cloud Terraform provider is a plugin for [Terraform](https://www.terraform.io/) that supports the management of Advanced Identity Cooud tenants.
+The PingOne Advanced Identity Cloud Terraform provider is a plugin for [Terraform](https://www.terraform.io/) that supports the management of Advanced Identity Cloud tenants.
 This provider is maintained internally by the Ping Identity team.

 # Disclaimer - Provider in Development
 The PingOne Advanced Identity Cloud Terraform provider is under active development.
 As such, consumers must have flexibility for breaking changes until the `1.0.0` release.
 When using the provider within an automated pipeline prior to `1.0.0`, it is recommended to pin the provider version similar to `version = "~> 0.5.0"` to avoid experiencing an unexpected pipeline failure as the result of a provider change.
 Enhancements, bug fixes, notes and breaking changes can be found on the [Changelog](CHANGELOG.md).
 If issues are found, please raise a [github issue](https://github.com/pingidentity/terraform-provider-identitycloud/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=) on this project.